LBCrion/sfwbar/doc/sfwbar.rst

   specified, the default is rows=1

 group = [popup|pager|false]
   if set to true, the taskbar items will be grouped.
-Supported grouppings
+Supported groupings
   are: popup and pager.
 In a popup grouping windows are grouped by app_id, the main taskbar will contain one item per app_id with an icon and a label set to app_id.
 On over, it will popup a "group taskbar" containing